piyushahuja/piyushahuja.github.io/about.md

 I am currently building [platonia.io](http://platonia.io), a product which allows a learner to find students they can teach so they can better learn what they are learning themselves :)  If you'd like to contribute or pitch in, please drop me an email.

-I also love helping, mentoring, or supporting others in their quest to make a difference in the world.
-If that sounds like you, I'd love to hear from you!
+I also love helping, mentoring, or supporting others in their noble pursuits - in whatever little way I can.
 I can be reached at piyushahuja.in@gmail.com.